IQSS/dataverse/doc/Sphinx/source/index.rst

 Other Resources
 =========================

-**Dataverse Network Project Site**
+**Dataverse Project Site**

-Additional information about the Dataverse Network project itself including presentations, information about upcoming releases, data management and citation, and announcements can be found at `http://thedata.org <http://thedata.org/>`__
+Additional information about the Dataverse Project itself including presentations, information about upcoming releases, data management and citation, and announcements can be found at `http://thedata.org <http://thedata.org/>`__